jvde-github/AIS-catcher/README.md

 ## Considerations

 ### A note on device sample rates
 AIS-catcher automatically sets an appropriate sample rate depending on your device but provides the option to overwrite this default using the ```-s``` switch.
 For example for performance reasons you can decide to use a lower rate or improve the sensitivity by picking a higher rate than the default.
-The decoding model supports the following rates:
+The decoding model supports most sample rates above 96K but will upsample to a higher sample rate where needed to the following rates:
 ```
-96K, 192K, 288K, 384K, 576K, 768K, 1152K, 1536K, 2304K, 3072K, 6144K, 12288K
+96K, 192K, 288K, 384K, 768K, 1152K, 1536K, 3072K, 6144K, 12288K
 ```
 Before splitting the signal in two separate signals for channel A and B, AIS-catcher downsamples the signal to 96K samples/second by successively decimating the signal by a factor 2 and/or 3.
 Input on all other sample rates is upsampled to a nearby higher rate to make it fit in this computational structure.
 Hence, there is no efficiency advantage of using these other rates.